-2.1.
-External Pressure for Reform (Asian Financial Crisis of 1997)
+2.1 External pressure for reform (the Asian financial crisis of 1997)

-The Asian financial crisis of 1997 provided a strong motive for undertaking reform of the existing regulations to overcome the crisis.
-It triggered the radical reform of the entire regulatory system, with the government intervening in the private sector to encourage greater market competition and civilian autonomy.
-This general consensus between the government and the general public for strong reform was possible due to a shared desire to overcome the impact of the economic crisis.
+The Asian financial crisis of 1997 provided a strong motive for undertaking reform of the existing regulations in order to overcome the crisis.
+It triggered the radical reform of the whole of regulatory system, with the government intervening in the private sector to encourage greater market competition and civilian autonomy.
+This general consensus between the government and the general public for strong reform was possible in the context of wanting to overcome the impact of the economic crisis.